 Accordingly, we are seeking stockholder approval for the conversion of the Series D Preferred Stock and exercise of the warrants in an amount that would exceed, on an as converted basis, 19.99% of our outstanding common stock, including any shares of common stock issued pursuant to the Anti-Dilution Provisions.
-The Purchasers are able to convert their shares of Series D Preferred Stock or exercise their warrants into an aggregate of 6,188,324 shares of our common stock before we obtain the stockholder approval sought by this Proposal No. 4, but the ability of the Purchasers to fully convert their shares of Series D Preferred Stock in excess of an aggregate of 6,188,324 shares of common stock is subject to our ability to secure the approval of our stockholders of this Proposal No. 4.
+The Purchasers are able to convert their shares of Series D Preferred Stock or exercise their warrants into an aggregate of 6,188,324 shares of our common stock before we obtain the stockholder approval sought by this Proposal No. 4, but the ability of the Purchasers to fully convert their shares of Series D Preferred Stock and exercise their warrants for shares of common stock in excess of an aggregate of 6,188,324 shares of common stock is subject to our ability to secure the approval of our stockholders of this Proposal No. 4.